TamasFulopEftomi/truck_cargo_planner/README.md

 - This list includes packaging requirements for various machine parts regarding its type of empties and its quantities.
 In addition it contain requirement to place the goods on a pallet.

 Empties List Menu:
--This list contains different types of empties and its names and its weights used for packaging.
+- This list contains different types of empties and its names and its weights used for packaging.

 Create Cargo List Menu:
 - You can start the calculation and planning process here.
 This will drive you over the selection till the end result of calculation.